mattermost/mattermost-developer-documentation/site/content/contribute/getting-started/code-review.md

     * Some changes are spread out across multiple pull requests that should be merged at the same time.
 Look out for the `Do Not Merge/Awaiting PR` label.
 When in doubt, leave the merging of the pull request to the author.
 5. Handle any cherry-picks.
     * There is an automated cherry-pick process and the author of the pull request should make sure the cherry-pick succeeds.
 Assume this is the case unless you are explicitly asked to help cherry-pick.
-6. After a pull request is merged (and cherry-picked where needed), update the Jira ticket.
-    * Resolve the ticket for QA from "Ready for QA" button with QA test steps (or "No Testing Required" if no QA testing is needed).
-    * Update the release fix version.